meierh/Embedded_System_Hands_On_I/Task_3/readme.md

 # Documentation of Task 03

 ## Task 3.1

+SWD uses two pins: The SWCLK pin represents the clock while the SWD pin represents the data pin.
+Both pins are mapped to GPIO pins.

+SWD can be split into three phases

+Connection setup:
+This phase consists of a lineReset where the SWD is written with 1s more than 50 times.
+After that the JTAG sequence is transmitted.
+After this another lineReset follows.

+Send phase:
+Sending data via SWD is done in three steps.
+First the header bits are transmitted containing addresses and parities.
+Next an acknowledgement is read.
+Last a data word sized 32 bits is transmitted with a parity bit.

+Read phase:
+Read data via SWD is also done in three steps.
+First the header bits are transmitted containing addresses and parities.
+Next an acknowledgement is read.
+Last a data word sized 32 bits is read with a parity bit.

+Sources:
 -  google: Programming Internal Flash Over the Serial Wire Debug Interface: https://www.silabs.com/documents/public/application-notes/an0062.pdf

 ## Task 3.2